vishvAsa/notes/places/india/village/palaveri-bAlAjI_and_village.md

 Bathing was done in a large rain fed lake (spanning many acres).
 Animals used to drink there; v1s used to do Achamana there, v4s used to even drink there.
 The same lake was used for post-defecation cleaning.
-There were separate spots for women, mensturating women, v1s.
+There were separate spots for women, post 3-night mensturating women, v1s.
 Bathers (esp. women) carried a third set of clothes to place high, to signal that the bathing spot was in use.
+This system was in use without need for any policing.
+Clothes were washed at the lake.

 Open defecation was practiced without any trouble regarding finding a spot etc..
 One could defecate in most open/ shrubbed spaces (even tree gardens owned by others) - but not in rice fields.